 |The Voice channel is an exception and assumes that an agent is busy when taking a single call.
 CxEngage will not send additional calls to an agent until their current call is complete.
 CxEngage may continue to send non-voice work offers, depending on the capacity rule configuration.|

-Capacity rules are created with either the Any or All rule type.
+Capacity rules are created with one of the following types:

 - Any: An agent is considered to be fully allocated and will not be offered additional work items if any of the individual capacity rule components are met.